bloominstituteoftechnology/DOM-II/README.md

 	* [ ] `select`
 	* [ ] `dblclick`

+	Event Name	Fired When
+auxclick	A pointing device button (ANY non-primary button) has been pressed and released on an element. click	A pointing device button (ANY button; soon to be primary button only) has been pressed and released on an element. contextmenu	The right button of the mouse is clicked (before the context menu is displayed). dblclick	A pointing device button is clicked twice on an element. mousedown	A pointing device button is pressed on an element. mouseenter	A pointing device is moved onto the element that has the listener attached. mouseleave	A pointing device is moved off the element that has the listener attached. mousemove	A pointing device is moved over an element.
+(Fired continously as the mouse moves.) mouseover	A pointing device is moved onto the element that has the listener attached or onto one of its children. mouseout	A pointing device is moved off the element that has the listener attached or off one of its children. mouseup	A pointing device button is released over an element. pointerlockchange	The pointer was locked or released. pointerlockerror	It was impossible to lock the pointer for technical reasons or because the permission was denied. select	Some text is being selected. wheel	A wheel button of a pointing device is rotated in any direction.

 Using the 10 unique events, find ways to update the DOM in creative ways.
 For example you could change colors, animate objects, remove objects, etc.

 * [ ] Nest two similar events somewhere in the site and prevent the event propagation properly